f-krueger/SoftwareImpactHackathon2023_DisciplinaryDifferences/README.md

 ### Data collection
 Match CZI software mentions and SoftwareKG mentions with OpenAlex publications (DOI, PMCID)

+### Software name disambiguation in CZI dataset
+There were software names in the CZI dataset that were not disambiguated.
+We used fuzzy matching to identify the "similar" software names to merge them before plotting our networks.

 ## Findings

 ### Top softwares per discipline